Rajnath Singh: Agnipath Scheme

 The Defence Ministry introduced a revolutionary army recruitment scheme called Agnipath (Agneepatha), for recruitment of soldiers under the rank of commissioned officers.
 The recruitment was pursued for all the three forces, and the selected candidates were termed as "Agniveers".
-This plan is a four year termed enroll to candidates aging between 18 - 24 of age.
+This plan is a four-year termed enroll to candidates ageing between 18 - 24 of age.
 Various protests and oppositions were held, against the scheme, questioning about the future of the candidates, procedure and other standards.
 Railways were set on fire and suffered losses in Bihar, Telangana and West Bengal; the opposition also called it as an RSS agenda based scheme.
 The Ministry called it a long pending reform, in the defence field to lower the average of the total military age.
 Further the Delhi High Court also stated that it finds no reason to interfere in the process and the government has brought this "In national Interest" of the country.